AmazingAng/WTF-Solidity/Languages/en/S06_SignatureReplay_en/readme.md

 ## Vulnerable Contract Example

 The `SigReplay` contract below is an `ERC20` token contract that has a signature replay vulnerability in its minting function.
-It uses off-chain signatures to allow whitelisted address `to` to mint a corresponding amount `amount` of tokens.
+It uses off-chain signatures to allow whitelisted addresses `to` mint a corresponding amount `amount` of tokens.
 The contract stores the `signer` address to verify the validity of the signature.

 ```solidity
 // SPDX-License-Identifier: MIT